Evolv Technologies (EVLV) Shares Crash After Admitting To Improper Revenue Recognition – Hagens Berman

-(MENAFN- GlobeNewsWire - Nasdaq) EVLV Investors with Losses Encouraged to Contact the Firm

-SAN FRANCISCO, Nov.
-04, 2024 (GLOBE NEWSWIRE) -- On October 25, 2024, Evolv Technologies Holdings, Inc. ( NASDAQ: EVLV) shares fell more than 40% Friday after the weapons-screening company said it found misconduct by some of its employees related to sales practices forcing the company to restate its financials over a two-year period.
+(MENAFN- GlobeNewsWire - Nasdaq) SAN FRANCISCO, Nov.
+07, 2024 (GLOBE NEWSWIRE) -- A securities class action lawsuit has been filed against Evolv Technologies Holdings, Inc. ( NASDAQ: EVLV ) and certain of its executives, alleging violations of federal securities laws.
+The lawsuit, filed in the U.S. District Court for the District of Massachusetts, is brought on behalf of investors who purchased Evolv securities between August 19, 2022, and October 30, 2024.

-Accordingly, Hagens Berman has begun an investigation into the matter and urges investors in Evolv who suffered substantial losses to submit your losses now .
+Hagens Berman urges investors in Evolv who suffered substantial losses to submit your losses now .

 Visit: